MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 <!-- screenshot uses http://cors-errors.glitch.me -->

-To review the history of this feature in the Chromium open-source project, navigate to Issue [1141824](https://crbug.com/1141824).
+To review the history of this feature in the Chromium open-source project, see Issue [1141824](https://crbug.com/1141824).

 ### Renamed XHR filter to Fetch\/XHR